Plantation Shutters: Mounting Options

 Hanging strips are narrow strips of wood, 1"x1" is a common size, attached to the right and left jamb of the window.
 Panels are attached to the hanging strip with a "L" shaped, wrap around hinges that suspends the shutter panel in front of the strips.
 When the panels are closed, the hanging strips are hardly visible.

-Advantages: • Close mount: Allow shutters to be mounted as close as possible to the window • Flush mount: In windows with deep casings of more than 2," hanging strips allow shutters to be mounted flush with the trim
+• Flush mount: In windows with deep casings of more than 2," hanging strips allow shutters to be mounted flush with the trim

 • Cost: Because they typically cover a smaller area than frame mounted shutters, shutters mounted on hanging strips can cost 5-10% less than frame mounted shutters